JRBassler/eHARS-Simulation/README.md

 "01.     eHARS Data Simulation v2.1"

-        -     Creates eHARS variables, that are in part, to be used for testing Road to Zero project code.
-Output includes synthetic data sets that match eHARS data                 sets.
+        -     Creates eHARS variables, that are in part, to be used for testing Road to Zero project code
+        -     Output includes synthetic data sets that match eHARS data sets.
 "02.     eHARS Data Management - Viral Suppression v1.1"

         -     Organizes the synthetic eHARS data set into a analysis data set; again, for the specific needs of the Road to Zero Project.
-Specifically, a variables                   that are not in eHARS, include the date that a PWH first becomes virally supressed, and the time (in days) between the date a PWH is diagnosed with HIV                 and the date they become virally suppressed.
-The attached code uses Alabama as a sample, but would be re-run, after changing the state global macro to                 complete data management specific to other states.
-Other states included are Louisiana and Mississippi.
+        -     Specifically, a variables that are not in eHARS, include the date that a PWH first becomes virally supressed, and the time (in days) between the date a                 PWH is diagnosed with HIV and the date they become virally suppressed.
+        -     The attached code uses Alabama as a sample, but would be re-run, after changing the state global macro to complete data management specific to other                   states.
+        -     Other states included are Louisiana and Mississippi.
 "03.
 RTZ Formats and Macros v1.1"

         -      This is only necessary if the sample analysis (04) is ran.